Studying A Course At College

 What is the difference between National 4 and National 5 qualifications taken in school or at college?

 National 4 and National 5 qualifications are at the same level on the SCQF framework whether they are taken in school or at college.
 The difference is that the college offers courses in realistic working environments, such as hairdressing and beauty salons, make-up artistry studios or construction workshops.
-This is a great opportunity for pupils to get a different type of learning, vocational learning, instead of only being in a classroom environment.
+This is a great opportunity for you to get a different type of learning, vocational learning, instead of only being in a classroom environment.

 When you receive your certificate from SQA (Scottish Qualification Authority), the results of your vocational course will appear alongside the awards for the courses you have completed in school.